slacy/openmusictheory.github.io/harmonicAnalysis.md

 The the **(S) D T** of the cadential progression should be labeled as such.
 Once the cadential progression is identified, everything before it should be analyzed as tonic prolongation.
 Whether it is contrapuntal prolongation, a subsidiary progression, or a combination of the two, it will be labeled **T–––.** (See [Harmonic syntax – prolongation](http://openmusictheory.com/harmonicSyntax2.html) if those terms are unfamiliar to you.)

+Thus a phrase ending with a half cadence will have a functional analysis that looks like:

+> T—————— (S) D

+A phrase ending with an authentic cadence will have a functional analysis that looks like:

+> T—————— (S) D T

 Following is an excerpt from the opening of Haydn's Piano Sonata in C Major, Hob.
 HVI:21, I. Chords are labeled with Roman numerals and a **T/S/D** functional label for each chord.
 The tonic prolongation is shown below that with a T followed by a line for the duration of the tonic zone.
 The cadential progression is comprised of the last tonic chord (m.
 4) through **S D T** to the **PAC** in m.
 6.

 [![](Graphics/harmony/XVI-21-prolongation.png)](Graphics/harmony/XVI-21-prolongation.png)